vaskoGut/Learning/README.md

   42. ### #react-create-element-react-dom
       At first we creating elment with React.createElement() then we render it with ReactDOM.render(ourElmenet, mountElemnent).
 Now is used jsx.
 Youjust render elment in that way: function renderElement() { return <div><p>test<p></div> }.
 Main reason why it's better- it's syntax.
 You can create element a lot easier.

+  43. ### #react-proptypes-question
+      We dont use react proptypes ( which were running during runtime ).
+Cause in new projects we can use typescript and static types in development process.